snowsky/kube-dags-test/README.md

 ## To Push Changes, generate PR

-To Check which directory you are in : git status
+- To Check which directory you are in : git status
-If on correct directory and want to push the changes for an existing Code : git diff (this will show new changes made) git add <filename> to add the new file
+- If on correct directory and want to push the changes for an existing Code : git diff (this will show new changes made)
+- git add <filename> to add the new file
-Use : git status to confirm that the new filename is added git commit -m "commit msg" to add a commit message git push to push the changes
+- Use : git status to confirm that the new filename is added
+- git commit -m "commit msg" to add a commit message
+- git push to push the changes

-If pushing the PR via new directory:
+## If pushing the PR via new directory:
-To create new branch : git checkout -b new-branch-name To push a PR in the new branch : git push origin new-branch-name
+- To create new branch : git checkout -b new-branch-name
+- To push a PR in the new branch : git push origin new-branch-name
+- To add the file user wantys to push : git add filename
+- Commit message for the push : git commit -m "msg"
+- to push the change : git push origin new-branch-name

+## To switch to the main branch from your current branch and ensure you’re tracking the remote origin/main, you can follow these steps:

+-Fetch the latest changes from the remote repository to ensure you have the most up-to-date version:git fetch origin

+-Switch to the main branch:git checkout main

+-Pull the latest changes from the remote main branch:git pull origin main

+-In case a hard reset is required : git reset --hard origin/main